What is the SQE?

 'Due to inactivity, and for security reasons, you will be automatically logged out of your SQE account in 1 minute.'

 Press ’continue’ to stay logged in.

 Only qualified lawyers can apply for exemptions to parts of the SQE assessment.

+There are also situations where someone does not need to sit SQE1.
 These are not classed as exemptions to the SQE assessments.

 Qualified lawyers can apply for exemptions from the SQE assessments.
 A qualified lawyer is someone who holds a legal professional qualification which allows a right to practice in England and Wales or another jurisdiction.

 Before you book any assessments, if you think you could be entitled to an exemption from a part of the SQE you must apply to the Solicitors Regulation Authority (SRA).
 They are responsible for assessing whether a candidate is exempt or not.

 The SRA will consider your application and let you know which part(s) of the SQE, if any, you are exempt from.
 You may be exempt from one of the following:

 We advise you not to book an assessment until you have had your exemption confirmed by the SRA.
 If you do not declare exemptions before you book, you will pay for the whole assessment.

 If you are a qualified lawyer seeking an exemption, you must apply to the SRA.